paulosuzart/paulosuzart.github.io/_posts/2018-04-19-exploring-optional-types-in-java8.md

     }
 ```

 All breaks down to enqueue nodes to be searched in a list.
-And for depth first what we need to do is to `prependAll` the child nodes, if any, to this same list while we iterate keep a look using it.
+And for depth first what we need to do is to `prependAll` the child nodes, if any, to this same list while we continuously check if it is empty.
 The breadth does just the opposite and `appendsAll` to this list.

 Noticed the `getF` right there?
 This is an abstract method that returns a `io.vavr.Function1<T1,R>`.
 This means we will apply just the relevant part of the algo to the specific strategy (depth/breadth).
 Here are the `getF` provided by the subclasses: